powerfulseal/powerfulseal/README.md

 PowerfulSeal comes with a web interface to help you navigate Autonomous Mode.
 Features include:

-- starting/stopping autonomous mode
-- viewing and filtering logs
+- viewing logs
-- changing the configuration (either overwriting the remote policy file or copying the changes to clipboard)
+- viewing the policy
-- stopping/killing individual nodes and pods

 ![web interface](./media/web.png)